telefonicaid/iot-activation/tutorials/BP_DataBridge.md

 We have tried to make this as simple as possible.

-So you'll only need to fill in a few fields in the configuration file [Configuration.yaml](https://github.com/telefonicaid/iot-activation/tree/master/scripts/Data_Bridge/config/Configuration.yaml)
+So, you'll only need to fill in a few fields in the configuration file [Configuration.yaml](https://github.com/telefonicaid/iot-activation/tree/master/scripts/Data_Bridge/config/Configuration.yaml)